Ah, the age-old question of if you really need salespeople these days. Isn’t that kind of … old school? Can’t bots replace them?

 So for those products: Yes.
 Done right, salespeople are highly specialized professionals that handle one little piece of the journey — managing and serving the needs of a prospect until it becomes a paying customer.
 And making sure they take that jump.
 And yes, there is a bit of friction between those 2 parts of the job.

-Freemium and self-service are great and you and I love to buy products that way.
-The other day, I tried to sign up for a $59/month gym membership and a “salesperson” tried to force me to sit down for a 30 minute sales session before I could do my first workout.
+Freemium and self-service are great, and you and I love to buy products that way.
+The other day, I tried to sign up for a $59/month gym membership, and a “salesperson” tried to force me to sit down for a 30-minute sales session before I could do my first workout.
 I walked out.
 I only had 70 minutes to get in, work out, and get out!
-A boilerroom process for a $59/gym membership?
-That makes no sense in 2018.
+A boiler room process for a $59/gym membership?
+That makes no sense in 2021+.
 I just went back to the office and just bought the membership on-line, and walked back.
 That was faster and easier.

 But prospects for more expensive and more complicated products have questions.
 Especially, questions about the true risks and true benefits of your solution.
 And done right, a salesperson is a “free” way to get a resource to answer all your questions.